bartwo21/seat-charts/README.md

 ```
 # Default Seat Selection Functionality

-This document describes the seating arrangement, including the status (occupied or available) and the price of each seat.
+This component describes the seating arrangement, including the status (occupied or available) and the price of each seat.

 ## Data Format